dmz44/Robotics_Assignment_1/README.md

 ## How to Launch with Modified Navigation 2 Parameters

 Further along the road, you might not like how the Navigation software behaves and want to change its behavior by modifying certain Navigation 2 parameters.
 Please read the tuning guide before trying to follow this section.
-For people using their own PC, please also refer to the last section of the appendix.

 **[Remote PC]** The configuration location can be accessed by following the terminal command.
 Go to the folder below and look for the appropriate Lua script.
 Note that you have to change the path to your group's corresponding number.

-    # Change path corresponding to your group's number
-    cd /home/group#/turtlebot3_ws/install/turtlebot3_manipulation_navigation2/share/turtlebot3_manipulation_navigation2/param
+    cd ~ /turtlebot3_ws/install/turtlebot3_manipulation_navigation2/share/turtlebot3_manipulation_navigation2/param

  **[Remote PC]**   Bringup the TurtleBot3 with OpenMANIPULATOR-X into Gazebo world with the following command.

     ros2 launch turtlebot3_manipulation_bringup gazebo.launch.py

 **[Remote PC]** Change your own group’s Lua script.

-    vi group1_turtlebot3.yaml
+    vi turtlebot3.yaml

 **[Remote PC]** Load your custom configuration YAML file by changing the launch command